rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 The microphone hums and pops before me.
 None of us are audio technicians, and it shows.
 It's the most goddamn beautiful thing in the world.
 It's the sound of electricity trying to speak.

 "Thank, uh, thank you all for coming," I say, and the microphone squeaks with a high-pitched feedback whine that makes a few people wince.
 I smile.
 I love that whine.
-It means the gain is too high.
-It means we are pushing the limits.

 "You might notice our manifesto on the door," I say, my voice booming through the cheap PA system.
 "These writers... some of them have used LLMs before.
 Or what the venture capitalists call 'AI.'
 I think we can all agree, fuck AI, right?"